PabloHenrique22/sql-supermarket-sales-analysis/README.md

 **Português:** Distribuição das transações registradas no dataset.

+### Customer ratings
 ---

 ## 📌 Key Insights

 ### Business Insights

-- Yangon generated the highest total revenue among the three cities.
+- Naypyitaw generated the highest total revenue among the three cities.
 - Food and Beverages was the product line with the highest sales volume.
 - E-wallet was the most frequently used payment method.
 - Customer ratings are generally high, indicating good customer satisfaction.